65AR645ASAN/mac-address-handler/README.md

         - Next create a docker image with the Dockerfile
             - docker build -t [image-name] .
             > docker build -t mainimage .
-            - running hte mainimage runs the cmds in the dockerfile exectuing the main.py script that logs the company name requested from the output
+            - Running the mainimage runs the cmds in the dockerfile exectuing the main.py script that logs the company name requested from the output
             > docker run mainimage
-- SECURITY - can be added to making the api key a parameter that is passed to the script along with the mac address, the class and function is written to add this as a security parameter
+- SECURITY - Can be added to making the api key a parameter that is passed to the script along with the mac address, the class and function is written to add this as a security parameter